Click the + sign or question to expand and view the answer.

 Burning - Brush

-Smoke blowing onto a neighbor’s property.
-If a neighbor finds the smoke from a burn is an annoyance, the fire department could be asked to extinguish the fire at the expense of the person/property owner starting the fire.
+Smoke blowing onto a neighbor's property.
+If a neighbor determines the smoke from a burn is an annoyance, the fire department could be asked to extinguish the fire at the expense of the person/property owner starting the fire.

 Civic Duty Opportunities

 Please complete the application form and submit to the Town Clerk.

 Training and working the polls positions are paid at $12/hour.